McLean Hospital 115 Mill Street Belmont, MA 02478

 “Many studies have shown that people do significantly better when they are on medication for opioid use disorder than when they are not treated with medication,” said Weiss.

-Medications are combined with a strong psychosocial treatment component, which includes treatments that were developed by researchers in the Division of Alcohol and Drug Abuse.
+Medications are combined with a strong psychosocial treatment component, which includes treatments that were developed by researchers in the Substance Use Disorder Division.
 These McLean-developed treatments include integrated group therapy for patients with co-occurring mood disorders, a women’s recovery group, and individual therapy for people with coexisting opioid use disorders and anxiety disorders.

 But treatment, which includes an inpatient program, four residential programs, a partial hospital program, an outpatient program, and a hospital consultation service, is only part of the division’s work.
 Training and research are equally critical.